 Cats are fantastic pets, but sometimes, their odd behavior leaves us perplexed.
-Running around the house when you’re ready for bed, scratching your new couch, sitting on the only clean shirt, and following you into the bathroom are only some of the unusual activities of felines.
+Running around the house when you’re ready for bed, scratching your new couch, sitting on the only clean shirt, and following you into the bathroom are just a few of the unusual activities of felines.
 Your cat’s obsession with the bathroom may seem strange, but you’re not the only pet parent experiencing the behavior.
+If you’re asking yourself, “Why does my cat watch me shower?”keep reading!

-Fascination with restrooms seems like a common issue with cats, and we’ll discuss why your pet wants to contribute to your daily bathroom rituals and how you can enjoy your privacy without your furry friend.
+Fascination with restrooms seems to be common among cats, and we discuss why your pet wants to contribute to your daily bathroom rituals and how you can enjoy your privacy without your furry friend.

-The 5 Reasons Your Cat Watches You Shower
+The 5 Reasons Why Your Cat Watches You Shower

 1. Attention

 When cats are compared to dogs, they often get a poor reputation for seeming aloof or less loving than canines.
 Some cats follow you around all day, and others keep to themselves until you wander into the bathroom.
-Felines sometimes act more like dogs to their owners, but even independent animals love attention from their families.
-When you visit the restroom, your cat may see it as a chance to interact with you without other distractions from other family members.
+Some felines sometimes act more like dogs to their owners, but even more independent animals love attention from their families.
+When you visit the restroom, your cat may see it as a chance to interact with you without distractions from other family members.

 Whether standing in the shower or sitting on the toilet, you’re free from talking on the phone, working in the office, and socializing with friends and family.
 Although it may seem annoying that your pet wants your love when you’re only trying to clean up, following you around is a sign that your pet adores you.